LuisJ3/Spring/README.md

 To delete a customer execute a DELETE method on `http://localhost:8080/customers/{id}` replacing `{id}` with the ID of the user you wish to delete.

 ## Add new Customer
+To add a new customer execute  POST method on `http://localhost:8080/customers` with some JSON contining the details of the new customer.

 ## Update Customer